pgorman/dangerjaunt/dangerjaunt.md

 ### Rings ###

 Magic rings work only when worn on a finger, and only one may be worn on each hand.
-Ring may be worn by any character class.
+A ring may be worn by any character class.

 1. Ring of Invisibility
 2. Ring of Protection (+1 AC)